MarcoBellizzi/Tirocinio/docs/_pages/example-spd-csharp.md

 ## Getting started

-The framework id released as DLL file, therefore it can be easily added and used in any C# project.
+The framework is released as DLL file to be used on a Desktop platform, therefore it can be easily added and used in any C# project.

 ## Using EmbASP